michaelliao/virtual-keyboard/README.md

 ![keyboard-send-keys](https://github.com/michaelliao/virtual-keyboard/blob/master/Download/resources/keyboard-send-keys.png?raw=true)

-You can also type the keyboard to send keys directly, but make sure the Virtual Keyboard window is activated in order to receive the keyboard input.
+You can also type the keyboard to send keys directly, but make sure the Virtual Keyboard window is active in order to receive the keyboard input.

 The code sent to the serial port can be found in the status bar.
 For example, the key `Shift` + `A` produces codes `12 1C F0 1C F0 12`.